Historical and Ethnographical Museum of the Cappadocian Greeks

-Historical and Ethnographical Museum of the Cappadocian Greeks is located in the village of Nea Karvali just above the Kavala–Xanthi old national highway, about 8 km from Kavala in Eastern Macedonia, Greece.
+Historical and Ethnographical Museum of the Cappadocian Greeks is located in the village of Nea Karvali just north of the Kavala–Xanthi national road (EO2), about 8 km from Kavala in Eastern Macedonia, Greece.
 In this village the local youth founded in 1981 the Nea Karvali House of Culture in order to improve the cultural heritage.
 At the same time they began to collect relics of the past and objects of everyday life, such as documents, books, photographs, costumes, pictures, icons and folk culture.

 Location

 The museum is housed in a building which opened in 1995, behind the Church of Agios Grigorios.
 It was founded by the Nea Karvali Cultural Centre with the aim of preserving and disseminating Cappadocian Greek culture.
 In 1997, the European Union declared it ‘Museum of the Year’.